Who am I?

 - or to comply with legal requirements.

 Personal data collected may include your name, postal address, email address, telephone number and VAT number.
 Personal data may also include banking details, personal information on CVs or information on documents sent for the express purpose of translation or editing.
-All data is processed on password-protected computers and is not accessible by third parties.
+All data is processed on a password-protected computer and is not accessible by third parties.

 I use the standard WordPress.com service to collect anonymous details on users’ activity, such as the number of page views in a given period, links users click on to arrive at my site, links users click on to leave my site and the country where users are viewing my site.